Frequently Asked Questions

 - Freedom of Information & Protection of Privacy Act

 While the investigation is ongoing, SIU investigators are in the process of gathering and assessing all the facts surrounding the incident.
 Consequently, we cannot speculate or comment on information that may jeopardize the integrity of the work that we are continuing to do.
-In addition, we are restricted in what information can be released by Regulation 267/10.
+In addition, we are restricted in what information can be released by the Special Investigations Unit Act, 2019.

-As per our process with all SIU cases, the Unit does not release details as this could jeopardize the integrity of the investigation.
-In addition, Regulation 267/10 prohibits the release of this information prior to the Director’s decision.
+As per our process with all SIU cases, the Unit does not release details that could jeopardize the integrity of the investigation.

 As the SIU is not the charging authority, it would be the responsibility of the police service that would be laying the charge to release this information.